PL

 1. Machine Vibrodiagnostics Laboratory

-The following test rigs are included among laboratory equipment:
+The following test rigs are included in the laboratory equipment:

 1. Test rig for testing rotors supported by slide or rolling bearings (Fig. 1),